Nechja/drinkbooksource/README.md

 1. Clone the repository.
 2. Install dependencies (if any).
-3. Run the `SchemaValidator` script to check for data consistency.
+3. Run the `DrinkSchemaValidator` and `FoodSchemaValidator` script to check for data consistency.
 4. If all tests pass, submit a merge request with your proposed changes.

 ## Validation

-To maintain the integrity of the data, we require all submissions to pass our validation checks the `SchemaValidator` script included in the repository.
+To maintain the integrity of the data, we require all submissions to pass our validation checks one of the `SchemaValidator` script included in the repository.

 ## Questions or Issues